huaminghuangtw/Evergreen-Notes/Permanent-Notes/Journey over destination.md

 * Trust the process \& Have faith in the process
 * Every step happens for a reason, and something even better is on the way.
 * Perceived Progress v.s Actual Progress
-	* _At first, progress is slow_—so subtle it's almost invisible. _Then, all at once_, everything changes.
+	* _At first, progress is slow_—so subtle it’s almost invisible. _Then, all at once_, everything changes.
 		* Nothing happens—then everything does.
 		* Slow.
 Steady.
 Sudden.